What is Bikeability?

 Want to know more?

-Download our leaflet attached to this page for more information about Bikeability and Bikeability Plus training.
+Download our leaflet which can be found beneath 'related information' on the right hand side of this page for more information about Bikeability and Bikeability Plus training.

 Go to the Bikeability website for lots of useful information.

 Take a look the following videos, available on the Bikeability website:

 - ‘This is my bike’ – taking a Level 1 journey

 - ‘This is my adventure’ – a Level 2 journey